Entry requirements (Non Dutch degree)

 Native speakers of English are, of course, exempted from the requirement.
-This includes applicants who were raised in Australia, Canada, Ireland, South-Africa, the UK, the USA and New Zealand.
+This includes applicants who were raised in Australia, Canada, Ireland, the UK, the USA and New Zealand.

 If you have questions that are not answered on this website, please contact our admissions office: